Safeguards, Co-Benefits & SDGs

 Health and Safety

 • The health and safety of workers must be ensured by project proponents.
-This includes providing safe and healthy working conditions and strategies to prevent or mitigate potential adverse health impacts
+This includes providing safe and healthy working conditions and strategies to prevent or mitigate potential adverse health impacts.

 Fair Treatment and Non-Discrimination